Spring

 So now I’m humming some of the hooks from her hits throughout the day.
 I even woke up last night with one bouncing in my head.
 Her Super Bowl show performance was incredible — the interwebs go on and on about that: iconic, fiercely low-key, exuding self-possessed confidence … she’s getting that kind of acclaim.
 And I keep going back to it.
 It’s a great show.

 And, there’s one moment that stands out to me above all the rest.
 She’s surrounded by dancers the entire time.
 Hundreds of them.
 Then there’s a shift to a piece where a band is waiting for her on one of the platforms on the forever-long stage.
 She’s just a few seconds into the transition of the new song; there’s a steady but building intro.
-She walks up to a very tall man holding a bass guitar, and she gives him a fist-bump – the only greeting she offers someone else in her performance.
-For just a moment, the camera follows her with the bass player in the background.
+She walks up to a very tall man holding a base-guitar, and she gives him a fist-bump – the only greeting she offers someone else in her performance.
+For just a moment, the camera follows her with the base player in the background.
 It’s clear from the soft fist-bump that these two know each other.
 It’s a warm moment that flashes by, and then, in background, this giant man, a rockstar in his own right, dressed in tailored clothes for a Super Bowl performance – so in other words, is in this moment of time, one of the coolest cats on the planet – nerdily sings along (sans microphone) with Rihanna.

 I’ve watched this video half a dozen times just to catch this moment.
 I love it.
 13 minutes of ultra-precision and choreography, and a momentous moment of human connection.